Roberto José d'Aubuisson Munguía

-Roberto José d'Aubuisson Munguía (born 12 February 1968) is a Salvadoran politician, and the mayor of Santa Tecla since 2015. d'Aubuisson was a member of the Salvadoran Legislative Assembly from 1997 to 2015.
+Roberto José d'Aubuisson Munguía (born 12 February 1968) is a Salvadoran politician, and was the mayor of Santa Tecla from 2015 to 2021. d'Aubuisson was a member of the Salvadoran Legislative Assembly from 1997 to 2015.
 He was also a member of the National Executive Council (COENA) of Nationalist Republican Alliance (ARENA) from 2014 until 2016.

 He is the son of Major Roberto D'Aubuisson, founder of ARENA, and Yolanda Olimpia Munguía Araujo.
-On December 21, 1990, he married his wife Jackeline, with whom he has three children.
+On 21 December 1990, he married his wife Jackeline, with whom he has three children.

 Early life

 d'Aubuisson was raised a Roman Catholic.
 He attended Colegio San Francisco, graduating in 1986.
-He then attended Universidad Dr. José Matías Delgado, where he majored in Agribusiness and received a master's in Engineering. d'Abuisson also studied in Israel from 1989 to 1990, at the International Workshop on Challenges in Agricultural Development Policies and Strategies.
+He then attended José Matías Delgado University, where he majored in Agribusiness and received a master's in Engineering. d'Abuisson also studied in Israel from 1989 to 1990, at the International Workshop on Challenges in Agricultural Development Policies and Strategies.
 In April 2013 he attended a National Development Seminar offered by the Republic of China (Taiwan).